minetest/minetest/README.md

     FREETYPE_INCLUDE_DIR_ft2build   - Only if building with FreeType 2; directory that contains ft2build.h
     FREETYPE_LIBRARY                - Only if building with FreeType 2; path to libfreetype.a/libfreetype.so/freetype.lib
     FREETYPE_DLL                    - Only if building with FreeType 2 on Windows; path to libfreetype.dll
-    GETTEXT_DLL                     - Only when building with gettext on Windows; path to libintl3.dll GETTEXT_ICONV_DLL               - Only when building with gettext on Windows; path to libiconv2.dll GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe
+    GETTEXT_DLL                     - Only when building with gettext on Windows; paths to libintl + libiconv DLLs GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe